BeyondTrust/terraform-provider-sra/docs/resources/jump_client_installer.md

 - `attended_session_policy_id` (Number) The session policy used when an end user is present on the Jump Client system. _This field only applies to RS_
 - `comments` (String) The Jump Client's comments.
 - `connection_type` (String) The type of connection maintained between the appliance and the Jump Client.
 Cloud deployments only allow active Jump Clients.
+- `customer_client_start_mode` (String) This setting determines how sessions are started from the deployed Jump Client.
+If normal, the customer client will start with the window visible.
+If minimized, it will start with the window minimized.
+If hidden, it will start with no visible customer window and will not appear in the taskbar. _This field only applies to RS_
 - `elevate_install` (Boolean) If true, the installer will attempt to elevate the Jump Client to make it run as a service.
 - `elevate_prompt` (Boolean) If true, the installer will prompt for elevation credentials if necessary.
 This parameter is ignored if elevate_install is false.
-- `is_quiet` (Boolean) If true, the customer client will start minimized when sessions are started from the deployed Jump Client. _This field only applies to RS_
 - `jump_group_type` (String) The type of Jump Group that owns this Jump Client.
 - `jump_policy_id` (Number) The unique identifier of the Jump Policy used to manage access to this Jump Item.
 - `max_offline_minutes` (Number) The maximum number of minutes the installed Jump Client can be offline before being uninstalled.
 If 0, the Jump Client will follow the global lost client settings.